Wasserstein Distance, Fourier Series and Applications: Applications

 The $L^p-$discrepancy of the Kronecker sequence is $\mathcal{O}_p(\sqrt{\log{N}}/N)$ for $1 \leq p < \infty$ but is at least a factor $\sqrt{\log{N}}$ larger for $p=\infty$.
 Wasserstein distances should be related to notions of $L^p-$discrepancy (at least in one dimension) which would naturally connect these results; we believe this to be a promising question that should be within reach.
 It also seems likely that the connection between star-discrepancy and $W^p-$Wasserstein distance is not quite as pronounced in higher dimensions though this remains to be understood.
 Can Theorem 3 be further improved?
 Can it be extended to higher dimensions? \\

 We conclude this section by emphasizing another question that could be quite interesting: it is known that for a universal $c>0$, we have $D_N(x_n) \geq c \log{(N)} N^{-1}$ for infinitely many $N$.
-The problem remains famously unsolved in dimensions $d \geq 2$, see \cite{bil1,bil2,bil3,bil4,bil5,bil6}.
-Is there an Irregularities of Distribution phenomenon for the Wasserstein distance? \begin{quote} \textbf{Open problem.} Can $ N \cdot W_p(\mu_N, dx)~~ \mbox{stay bounded in}~N?$ \end{quote} The case $p=1$ is special since unboundedness there would imply unboundedness for all $p>1$.
-We have no good understanding how hard this question is.
+Is there an Irregularities of Distribution phenomenon for the Wasserstein distance? \begin{quote} \textbf{Open problem.} Let $(x_n)_{n=1}^{\infty}$ be a sequence of points on $[0,1]$ and define $\mu_N = N^{-1} \sum_{k=1}^{N}{\delta_{x_k}}$.
+Is it possible for the sequence $ N \cdot W_p(\mu_N, dx)$ to stay bounded? \end{quote} The case $p=1$ is special since unboundedness there would imply unboundedness for all $p>1$.
+We do not know how hard this question is.
 One would perhaps be inclined to conjecture that $ W_p(\mu_N, dx) \gtrsim c_p \sqrt{\log{N}}/N$ for infinitely many $N$ for some $c_p > 0$ depending only on $p$.
 It would be of substantial interest to have results of this flavor in higher dimensions as well.